tydaeus/notes/windows/powershell/powershell_task_scheduling.md

 ```

 ## Get Info About Scheduled Tasks
+Run `taskschd.msc` for the GUI interface, or see below for PowerShell options.

 List all scheduled tasks: `Get-ScheduledTask`

 Get info about a named scheduled task: `Get-ScheduledTask $taskName | Get-ScheduledTaskInfo` where `$taskName` is a string containing the value of -TaskName used during scheduling.